TL;DR

 - Result — measurable outcome (performance gain, cost reduction, user adoption rate, on-time delivery)

-Stakeholder communication prompt: Describe a specific situation where you translated technical concepts for a non-technical audience.
-Focus on your communication approach — how you simplified the information, what format you used (demo, diagram, written summary), and what the outcome was.
-Panels for ITS I positions value the ability to bridge technical and business teams.
+Stakeholder or communication questions: Describe a specific situation where you translated technical concepts for a non-technical audience.
+Focus on your approach — how you simplified the information, what format you used (demo, diagram, written summary), and what happened next.
+Many ITS I hiring teams value bridging technical and business perspectives, but answer the prompt’s exact ask first.

 Common mistakes in ITS I SOQs